-The New Jersey Stormwater Management Regulations have been used as a framework to present a functional characterization and assessment of the stormwater processes of the Robinson's Branch Watershed.
-This characterization and assessment is intended to represent areas of the watershed affected by the improper drainage of stormwater.
-This will allow for prioritizing the objectives of concerned parties for the purpose of creating solutions.
+The New Jersey Stormwater Management Regulations have been used as a framework to present a functional characterization and assessment of the stormwater processes of the Pompeston Creek Watershed.
+This characterization and assessment is intended to represent areas of the watershed affected by the improper drainage of stormwater and to position the objectives of concerned parties with the purpose of creating solutions.

 To identify features and processes within the watershed that could affect the stormwater drainage processes, various methods of analysis have been employed.
-Extensive field surveys, literature reviews, data collection and the use of Geographical Information System (GIS) were among the techniques used to characterize the watershed.
+Extensive field surveys, literature reviews, data collection and the use of Geographical Information System (GIS) were among the techniques used to qualify the watershed.

 According to N.J.A.C.
-7:8-3.4(a), the regional stormwater management plan shall include a characterization and assessment that covers a series of specific components, including the mapping and analysis of a watershed (See Appendix A).
+7:8-3.4(a), the regional stormwater management plan shall include a characterization and assessment that covers a series of specific components, including the mapping and analysis of a watershed.
 These components have been outlined and presented in this text.
 Rationale for not including a component is determined by the committee if that component is not found to be appropriate for the regional stormwater management area.